kskalvar/aws-eks-cluster-quickstart/README.md

 ## Configure Your AWS EC2 Instance

-Use the AWS Console to configure the EC2 Instance for kubectl.
+Use AWS Console to configure the EC2 Instance for kubectl.
 This is a step by step process.

 ### AWS EC2 Dashboard